The Xometry app works best with JavaScript enabled!

 2. Simple and user-friendly technologies and displays make FDM easy to use.

-3. Some FDM machines are very large, making large parts possible.
+3. Some FDM machines have very large build volumes, making large parts multiple feet across possible.

 Listed below are the disadvantages of FDM vs. SLS:

-1. The lower resolution makes FDM less desirable for small and/or detailed parts.
+1. The lower resolution of FDM makes it less desirable for small and/or detailed parts.

-2. Slower print times mean FDM isn’t ideal for large production runs.
+2. Slower print times mean FDM isn’t ideal for large batches or production runs.

 Comparison Table Between SLS and FDM